-Depending on the facility’s programs and your treatment track, you will meet with your counselor after successful medical detox.
+Depending on the center’s programs and your treatment track, you will meet with your counselor after successful medical detox.
 You will get to meet other individuals who are going through the same issue you are experiencing.
 You will be able to bond with other recovering alcoholics or addicts, eat together, spend time together, and share your experiences.
-You will come to realize that the best support you can have while in or after you leave the facility is these people.
+You will come to realize that the best support you can have while in or after you leave the center is these people.

 You will find yourself engaging in activities such as fitness therapy and activity therapy, where you will keep your body fit while having fun.
 If you have other issues such as depression, the psychiatric team will also come in and help you.
 If you choose to involve your family members in your recovery process, you will have another form of treatment called family therapy.